 6. Can caregivers use their flexible spending accounts to pay for a relative's eligible medical expenses?

-Yes, a caregiver's tax-free flex account may be used to cover expenses for both dependent and independent relatives — as long as you're responsible for at least 50 percent of their support.
+Yes, a caregiver's tax-free flex account may be used to cover expenses for both dependent and non-dependent relatives — as long as you're responsible for more than 50 percent of their support.
 The FSA is a tax-advantaged account that allows an employee to set aside a portion of earnings to pay for qualified medical expenses.
 Caps for FSAs were typically set by employers over the years.
-However, a $2,500 federal cap was put into place for 2013.
+A $2,500 federal cap was in place for 2014.
+What’s new: The IRS, if permitted by your employer, now allows an annual carryover of unused funds of up to $500 for 2014, but only for a period not to exceed 2 months, 15 days.

 As more boomers take on caregiving responsibilities for their aging relatives, it's important to understand the tax ramifications — and benefits — of their financial support, Speedy says.